nupurgrover/react-native-workshop/README.md

 When complete:
 - a loading state should be displayed if no events have loaded
-- the user should be able to pull to refresh to update the event list
+- the user should be able to pull to refresh to update the event list.
+The loaded events should remain visible.
 - the user should be able to press on each event to get an alert with the event date

 Here are the hints: